jasonmdahlstrom/KUA_STEM_Scholars/4_Lets_Build_It/README.md

 $R = 87\Omega$

-Resistors do not come in all values, however.
 Our kit doesn't have an 87 $\Omega$ resistor, so we'll use the next size up: 100 $\Omega$.

-When you look in the resistor kit, however, you won't find labels on them saying things like "100 $\Omega$"... instead you have to use a standard color chart to figure out what your resistor value is or, in our case, to figure out which color bands you are looking for.
+Resistors do not have labels on them saying things like "100 $\Omega$"... instead you have to use a standard color chart to figure out what your resistor value is or, in our case, to figure out which color bands you are looking for.
 Here's the standard color chart:

 ![Resistor Color Chart](images/Resistor_Chart.avif)

 We're looking for 100 $\Omega$ so we're looking for the color pattern brown-black-brown for "1" "0" x "10" = 100.
+The last band, which will be "gold" in our kit, means the actual value is allowed to be 100 $\Omega$ +/- 5%, so the actual value will be somewhere between 95 \$Omega$ and 105 $\Omega$.
+This doesn't matter for our purposes.

 Find a 100 $\Omega$ resistor and connect it between the "-" lead of the LED and the "0V" pin on the Arduino Nano (using the black wire) to complete the circuit: